Name: Spanish Peaks

 Zacinto won three races breaking his maiden as a juvenile campaign, training on to win the 2009 Group 2 Celebration Mile, defeating Ordnance Row on protest, and the Listed Blue Square Premier (registered as: Thoroughbred Stakes) both races were held at Goodwood.
 Following those victories Zacinto was sent to Ascot to contest the Group 1 Queen Elizabeth II Stakes, ridden by Ryan Moore, the combination finished in second a length-and-a-quarter behind Rip Van Winkle collecting a valuable placing at the elite level for Juddmonte Farms principal.

-Retiring for covering duties with £205,980 in earnings Zacinto shuttled to New Zealand and turned 15 on August 1st, as of early September the horse has covered more than 600 mares with five southern hemisphere crops of foals racing amongst them are five stakes winners including New Zealand’s leading male of the 2015/16 season and top of the three-year-old Free Handicap Ugo Foscolo winner of the Group 1 New Zealand Guineas (1600 m.) at Canterbury.
+Retiring for covering duties with £205,980 in earnings Zacinto shuttled to New Zealand and turned 15 on August 1st, as of early September the horse has covered more than 600 mares with five southern hemisphere crops of foals racing among them are five stakes winners including New Zealand’s leading male of the 2015/16 season and top of the three-year-old Free Handicap Ugo Foscolo winner of the Group 1 New Zealand Guineas (1600 m.) at Canterbury.
 Other stakes winners include the Canterbury Jockey Club Champagne Stakes victors in Secret Allure in 2018 and Zigwig in 2016.
 In Australia, Odeon winner of the 2019 Melbourne Racing Club Lord Stakes and the 2018 Victoria Racing Club Anzac Day Stakes winner Vassilator.
 In addition to the stakes placed Karalino, Miss Mandito, Monrecour, Brilliant Venture, Son of Zac and Charlie Horse, as of September 9th, 2020.

 Not enough?
 Spanish Peaks is out of the proven producer In The Mood (by Hawk Wing) all the mares foals have raced, four are winners including the 2017 Group 2 Auckland Racing Club Royal Stakes in She Brings Joy (by Sebring) along with Spanish Peaks full-brother the Hong Kong based Aerohappiness a winner of four races and the recently retired half-brother Gayson (by Savabeel).